/

 I lost my U Visa case with another lawyer.
 Is there hope even after a U Visa denial?

 Please consult with us!
-Some of the bad denials under the Trump administration have been reversed on appeal.
+Some of the bad denials under the Trump administration (2017-2021) have been reversed on appeal.
 Our law office has collaborated on lawsuits to revoke denials and reopen cases to get them approved.
-Every case is unique, but if you were a victim and your case wasn’t filed properly or needs to be appealed because the government made a wrong decision, we would like to give you a second opinion.
+Every case is unique, but if you were a victim and your perhaps was not filed properly or needs to be appealed because the government made a wrong decision, we would like to give you a second opinion.

-When you contact us to book a consultation, we will want to review your old immigration files and will likely offer you a release form to allow us to get those filings from your previous attorney.
-Additionally, our team will still want you to go through a new intake and screening process with our trained staff, where we will do a “fresh” U Visa screen to make sure we have the necessary information to give you a legal opinion.
+When you contact us to book a consultation, we would want to review your old immigration files (by filing a records request and/or with a signed release form to allow us to get those filings from your previous attorney).
+Additionally, our team may want you to go through a new intake and screening process with our trained staff, where we may do a “fresh” U Visa or T Visa screen to make sure we have all the necessary information.

 Special Circumstances: Applying as an Indirect Victim

-There are some situations in which a family member of the victim may file as a U-1 (the primary applicant), even though the qualifying crime happened to a loved one (the “direct victim”) and not the applicant themselves.
+There are some limited situations in which a family member of the victim may be eligible to file as a U-1 (the primary applicant), even though the qualifying crime happened to a loved one (the “direct victim”) and not the applicant themselves.

-This is often used when the direct victim is a US Citizen, has some other stable immigration status, or does not choose to apply for a U-1 visa for some other reason.
-The family member applying as an indirect victim applies as the primary U-1 applicant instead of a beneficiary.
+This method is often used when the direct victim is a US Citizen, has some other stable immigration status, or does not choose to apply for a U-1 visa for some other reason.
+The family member applying as an indirect victim may be able to apply as the primary U-1 applicant instead of a beneficiary.

 The family member would be called an “indirect victim” and could apply as a U-1 for a U Visa if they meet the requirements below: